evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <h5>Response Rate</h5>

-<p>The Response Rate metric is split into different metrics: the overall responses rate (positive and negative), the response rate per type - positive, negative and no response.</p>
+<p>The Response Rate metric is split into different metrics: the overall response rate (positive and negative), the response rate per type - positive, negative, and no response.</p>

-<p><strong>Overall Response Rate.</strong> This metric can be used as an indicator for successful communication on the side of the recruiter.
+<p><strong>Overall Response Rate.</strong> This metric can be used as an indicator of successful communication on the side of the recruiter.
 Even though a response might not be positive, that a candidate answers at all can mean different things:</p>

 <ul>
     <li>effective and engaging communication by the recruiter and therefore indicate that recruiters in these industries are successful in encouraging candidates to provide feedback</li>
     <li> reputation of certain industries</li>
-    <li>industry-specific learnt behaviour, which could make candidates feel more obliged to respond to recruiters</li>
+    <li>industry-specific learned behavior, which could make candidates feel more obliged to respond to recruiters</li>
     <li>contextual circumstances such as a high unemployment rate</li>
 </ul>